 No–wait a minute.
 Poe didn’t kill himself.
 He just died penniless in the gutter.

 I could have even done the 9 to 5, too, but ninja-style.
 Get in there, do the job, get out.
 Then bend my back into the real work.
-Give 8 hours grudgingly to the bill payer, then give double that time lovingly, fervently, to writing.
-Sort of like going into battle.
-Always wrangling, grinding, toiling, scrimmaging to keep that passion–whatever it is–as a first priority, a top priority.
-The only priority.
-As if you were fighting for peace on earth.
-Except it’s your own personal peace, the sanity of your being, that’s at stake.
+Give 8 hours grudgingly to the bill payer, then give 8 hours lovingly, fervently, to writing.
+Write my brain into mush.
+Type my fingers to the bone.
+Do the battle.
+Fight the war.